-- 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid civilian harm, including by restricting or refraining from the use of explosive weapons in populated areas, when the effects may be expected to extend beyond a military objective, in accordance with International Humanitarian Law. - 3.4 Ensure that our armed forces take into account the direct and reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas, and conduct battle damage assessments, to the degree feasible, to identify lessons learned. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.
+3.3 Ensure that our armed forces adopt and implement a range of policies and practices which recognise and address the need to avoid civilian harmto avoid civilian harm, including, where feasible, by restricting or refraining from the use of explosive weapons in populated areas, where their use might be expected to give rise to such harmwhen the effects may be expected to extend beyond a military objective, in accordance with International Humanitarian Law.

+3.4 Ensure in their policies and practices that our armed forces take into account the direct and reverberating indirect effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas, and conduct battle damage assessments, to the degree feasible, to-and identify lessons learned.

+3.5 As appropriate, Eensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our obligations under applicable international law.

+3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.

-- 4.1 Strengthen international cooperation and assistance among armed forces, and other relevant stakeholders with respect to exchanges of technical and tactical expertise, and humanitarian impact assessments, in order to develop good practice to enhance the protection of civilians, particularly with regard to the use of explosive weapons in populated areas. - 4.2 Collect and, where feasible and appropriate, share and make publicly available disaggregated data, on the direct and reverberating effects on civilians of military operations involving the use of explosive weapons in populated areas. - 4.3 Facilitate the work of the United Nations, the ICRC and relevant civil society organisations collecting data on the impact on civilians of military operations involving the use of explosive weapons in populated areas, as appropriate. - 4.4 Provide, facilitate and support assistance to people critically injured, survivors, families of people killed and/or injured and communities affected by armed conflict in a holistic, integrated, gender-sensitive and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict recovery and durable solutions. - 4.5 Facilitate the work of the United Nations, the ICRC, other relevant international organisations and civil society organisations aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact arising from the use of explosive weapons in populated areas, as appropriate. - 4.6 Meet on a regular basis to review the implementation of this Declaration and identify any relevant additional measures that may need to be taken to improve compliance with International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to armed conflict involving the use of explosive weapons in populated areas.
-As a starting point, a group of interested States, with the participation of the United Nations, the ICRC, other qualified relevant international organisations and civil society organisations, could develop a compilation of good practice, which could form the basis for structured military-to-military and other exchanges, workshops, and seminars. - 4.7 Actively promote this Declaration, distribute it to all relevant stakeholders and seek its adoption and effective implementation by the greatest possible number of States.
+4.1 Strengthen international cooperation and assistance among armed forces, and other relevant stakeholders with respect to exchanges of technical and tactical expertise, and humanitarian impact assessments, in order to develop good practice to enhance the protection of civilians, particularly with regard to the use of explosive weapons in populated areas.

+4.2 Collect and, wWhere feasible and appropriate, collect and share and make publicly available disaggregated data, on the direct and reverberating indirect effects on civilians of military operations involving the use of explosive weapons in populated areas.

+4.3 Facilitate the work of the United Nations, the ICRC and relevant civil society organisations collecting data on the impact on civilians of military operations involving the use of explosive weapons in populated areas, as appropriate.

+4.4 Provide, facilitate and support assistance to - people critically injured, survivors, families of people killed and/or injured - and communities affected by armed conflict in a holistic, integrated, gendersensitive and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict recovery and durable solutions.

+4.5 Facilitate the work of the United Nations, the ICRC, other relevant international organisations and civil society organisations aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact arising from the use of explosive weapons in populated areas, as appropriate.

+4.6 Meet on a regular basis to review the implementation of this Declaration and identify any relevant additional measures that may need to be taken to improve compliance with International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to armed conflict involving the use of explosive weapons in populated areas.
+As a starting point, a group of interested States, with the participation of the United Nations, the ICRC, other qualified relevant international organisations and civil society organisations, could develop a compilation of good practice, which could form the basis for structured military-to-military and other exchanges, workshops, and seminars.

-ENDS
+4.7 Actively promote this Declaration, distribute it to all relevant stakeholders and seek its adoption and effective implementation by the greatest possible number of States.
+END